 Not at all.
 Most people describe it as an unusual or interesting sensation, bordering on pleasant!

 Alginate is designed to be used inside the mouth and is thus completely skin safe.
 Nobody has every reported a reaction to use and we use a barrier cream on the skin first anyway.

 Do I need to make an appointment?

 Yes, you will need and appointment.
-Just phone or email the office and speak to Jamie (Lead Artist), Andrew (Workshop Manager), Amy (Office/Workshop Assistant) or Emily (Jamie’s PA).
+Just phone or email the office and speak to Jamie (Lead Artist), Andrew (Workshop Manager), or Emily (Studio Manager).
 Let us know using as much detail as possible what you are interested in and when you’d like to come in.
 If there is something on the site which is close to what you’d like by all means include a link in your email.